Ferrite-FEM/FerriteCon/index.md

 ## Registration and abstract submission

 The conference is free of charge, but registration is necessary.
-To register, please send an email to Fredrik Ekre ([maximilian.koehler@ruhr-uni-bochum.de](mailto:maximilian.koehler@ruhr-uni-bochum.de)) at the latest the **31th of August (2023-08-31)** (extended deadline for participation).
+To register, please send an email to Maximilian Köhler ([maximilian.koehler@ruhr-uni-bochum.de](mailto:maximilian.koehler@ruhr-uni-bochum.de)) at the latest the **31th of August (2023-08-31)** (extended deadline for participation).